dokester/BayesicFitting/BayesicFitting/documentation/design.md

 solved for several different datasets QR-decomposition is more efficient.

-A third method, Singular Value Decomposition (SVP), is somewhat more robust when the Hessian is nearly singular.
-SVP decomposes the design matrix into a singular value decomposition.
+A third method, Singular Value Decomposition (SVD), is somewhat more robust when the Hessian is nearly singular.
+SVD decomposes the design matrix into a singular value decomposition.
 Those singular values which do not exceed a threshold are set to zero.
 As a consequence the degenerate parameters get values which are  minimalised in a absolute sense.

-The SVPFitter is TBW.
+The SVD-Fitter is TBW.

 <a name="nonlinearfitter"></a>